Teaching at work is a core leadership skill

 At its core, teaching in organisations is not about producing encyclopaedias.

-— competence and positive behaviours that matters to people and to the business.
+It is about cultivating competence and behaviours that matter to people and to the business.

 Do this consistently, and teaching becomes cultural.
 Learning becomes normal.
 Growth becomes expected.